OpenRunesOrg/openrunes/README.md

 - History written by anyone
 - Available forever

 OpenRunes is called an "immortal app" because it lives forever on the blockchain.
 It runs as code without a corporation, is immune to censorship, and impossible to shut down.
+It uses zero-knowledge proofs to preserve privacy.

 This makes it a perfect place to write history.